department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/Topline-Summary-BDD.md

 ## Overall summary of findings from the initial BDD Research

 **Previous BDD experiences**
--Four users had heard about BDD.
+ - Four users had heard about BDD.
 Two users had filed a BDD claim.
 One was a good experience using a VSO.
 Successfully filed a claim.
 One was a bad experience using a VSO.
 Not getting the help he needed.
 Many rounds before finally being able to file.

 **Overall wayfinding tasks:**
 - Most users did not find the BDD page and felt it should be much easier to find.